PolygonDB/PolygonDB/README.md

 # Companies that uses PolygonDB
 ![Discord Banner 2](https://discordapp.com/api/guilds/1024761808407498893/widget.png?style=banner2)

-Sidenote, if you want your server ot be on here then open an issue.
+Sidenote, if you want your server to be on here then open an issue.